wp-plugins/use-any-font/readme.txt

 === Use Any Font ===
 Contributors: dnesscarkey
-Tags: use any font, any font, embed any font, font embed, font uploader, css font embed, @font-face embed, font conversion Requires at least: 3.0
+Tags: use any font, any font, embed any font, font embed, font uploader, css3 font embed, @font-face embed, font conversion, webfont, ttf, opentype, custom fonts
+Requires at least: 3.0
-Tested up to: 3.5.2
+Tested up to: 3.6
-Stable tag: 3.2
+Stable tag: 4.0

 Embed any font in your website